 - Do not share your keys, access cards or campus card with others.

-- Try to leave your bags in your room when heading to the caf.
-While The Caf provides storage cubbies for belongings.
+- Try to leave your bags in your room when heading to the caf even when the caf provides storage cubbies for belongings.

 - Stick to the safe paths when walking after dark.
 These paths are marked by yellow poles, and provide additional lighting as well as an emergency push button.